Automated-Amphibians/automated-amphibians.github.io/seasons/2023/season.md

 title: Season Build Log
 ---

 The 2023 FRC Season "Charged Up!" is in full swing!
 We have completed most of the updates before the state competition.
-However, we are planning to make some additional upgrades to our robot to improve its performance.
+However, we are planning to make some additional upgrades to our robot after competition to improve its performance.

 ![](/assets/Robotplacingcone.jpg)